 Confused About Which Flour To Use For Dog Treats?

 Healthy, homemade dog treats are so much better for your fur baby than store-bought treats.
-Perhaps you’re wondering what flour to use in dog treats?
+Perhaps you’re wondering which flour to use in dog treats?

 IS FLOUR GOOD FOR DOGS?